Wu Yican

-Wu Yican (吴宜灿; born 1964) is a Chinese scientist specializing in nuclear neutron physics and application Technology.
+Wu Yican (吴宜灿; born 1964) is a Chinese physicist specializing in nuclear neutron physics and application Technology.
 He works as a researcher and director of Hefei Institutes of Physical Science.
 He is also the director of Institute of Nuclear Energy Safety Technology, Chinese Academy of Sciences.

 Education

 Wu was born in Susong County, Anhui in 1964.
 He secondary studied at Chengji High School.
 He received his bachelor's degree and master's degree from Xi'an Jiaotong University in 1985 and 1988, respectively.
 He earned his doctor's degree from the Institute of Plasma Physics, Chinese Academy of Sciences in 1992.

 Career

 After graduation, he was assigned to Hefei Institutes of Physical Science.
 He is a member of the Chinese Nuclear Society (CNS), Chinese Nuclear Physics Society (CNPS), Chinese Institute of Electronics, and China Society of Radiation Protection.
 He is a member of the Computational Medical Physics Working Group (CMPWG) of American Nuclear Society (ANS).